Dell S3225QS Monitor Review

 The stand prevents most wobble, and it stabilizes quickly even when it does.
 Plus, the stand doesn't slide easily on a desk.

 The thickness measurement is with the height adjustment at its lowest setting, but the total thickness changes depending on the height setting because of the stand's tilt.
 It measures 6.0 inches (15.2 cm) thick from the screen to the back of the stand at its highest height adjustment.
-The clip on the stand is rigid and you can't remove it, which is disappointing if you want to place the monitor flush against a wall.
+The clip on the stand is rigid and sticks out a bit past the top of the stand, but you can remove it if you prefer.

 Display